canvas-medical/embed/clients/README.md

 These three packages are managed with [yarn workspaces](https://yarnpkg.com/features/workspaces).
 While developing and building, yarn will use the live code from `common` in `appointments` and `scheduler` so long as the version number of `common` matches the version required in the other packages.

-This leads to a seemless developer experience, allowing you to easily edit any files in any package and see the results immediately.
+This leads to a seamlessly developer experience, allowing you to easily edit any files in any package and see the results immediately.

 ## [Getting Started](./documentation/getting-started.md)